2022 Vauxhall Astra: Lease deals available now

-Featuring plug-in power, a brand-new look and high-tech interior, it’s set to take on the Volkswagen Golf when it arrives next year.
+The all-new Vauxhall Astra is now available to lease, with prices from less than £250 per month.
+Featuring plug-in power, a brand-new look and high-tech interior, it’s set to take on the Volkswagen Golf.

 2022 Vauxhall Astra fast facts

 Before we dive into the detail, here’s five fast facts about the all-new Astra:

 - It gets a completely new design incorporating Vauxhall’s ‘Vizor’ look

 - The boot is larger than the latest Volkswagen Golf